 How do I create an online assignment?

 When allowing file uploads as an online entry option, you can restrict certain types of files for assignment submissions.
 In the case of restricting assignments with an odd or unusual file type, try adding it to your course to confirm the file is accepted before requesting students to submit the file type.
+Compound file types are not supported.

 If your institution has enabled Google Docs, the Google Apps LTI, or the Microsoft Office 365 LTI, students can upload files from their respective Google Drive or OneDrive account directly.
 (If only Google Docs are enabled for your institution, students must connect to Google Drive as a web service to submit an assignment as a Google Doc, Google Sheet, or Google Slide.)
 You can allow Google Drive and OneDrive files as submission types by selecting the File Uploads checkbox when creating an assignment.